 - The Pennsylvania tax brackets on this page were last updated from the Pennsylvania Department of Revenue in November, 2012.
 Please contact us if any of our Pennsylvania tax data is incorrect or out of date.

-- Pennsylvania tax return forms are available from the TaxFormFinder.org or the Pennsylvania Department of Revenue.
+- Pennsylvania tax return forms are available on the Pennsylvania tax forms page or the Pennsylvania Department of Revenue.

 - Before the official 2015 Pennsylvania income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Pennsylvania tax tables are released.